SecreShall/ETH-AVAX-Module-1/README.md

 ## Overview

 ToDoList is a Solidity smart contract designed to manage a simple to-do list.
 It allows adding new items, marking items as completed, and retrieving item details.
-This README focuses on error handling using `require()`, `assert()`, and `revert()`.
+This README focuses on error handling using `require()`, `revert()`, and `assert()`.

 ## Features